Making Memories for Our Kids: Forts, Fairies and Freedom

 Some easy steps to take

 It’s never too early to start giving kids the chance to build the curiosity, confidence, and self-reliance it took for us to build our lasting memories.
 And there are simple ways to do it.
 Find activities that inspire and invite kids to drive their own play.
 Surround yourselves with teachers and families who seek the same and can support you and your child.
 Allow kids to teeter on logs.
-Welcome them to make a holy mess in the mud.
+Welcome them to make a big old mess in the mud.
 Open up the container and let them roam a good bit farther than they have before.
 Stand back, even when you know that what they are trying to accomplish will likely fail.
 If we make these parenting moves in children’s early years, we prepare them for a later childhood defined by free, self-directed play—just like ours.